max-whitmore/budget-tracker/README.md

 # Budget tracker app 💰💳

-Used to set and track budgets

-I built this project through online tutorials to help me learn React.
+This is a simple React CRUD app that is built around budgeting.
+I built this project through online tutorials to help me learn React to learn about React Hooks, Contexts and custom components.

-The app has the ability to:
+The <a href="https://budget-tracker-three.vercel.app/">app</a> has the ability to:
 - Add expenses
 - Remove exepenses
 - Categorise expenses